intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 ## Target

-- Shorten the checkpointing time overhead to block the training for DDP, FSDP, DeepSpeed or Megatron.
+- Reduce the checkpointing time overhead to block the training for DDP, FSDP, DeepSpeed or Megatron.
 - Speed up loading the checkpoint file when the training restarts.
 - Automatically configure the checkpoint period to improve the efficient